Last updated: 6 June 2018

 Municipalities expect local profiling and attraction of tourists.
 The state expects research at an international level and outreach as part of the museum’s social responsibility.
 At the same time the museum has to act in relation to other cultural institutions, event organizers and commercial players in the battle to offer experiences with cultural heritage content.
 Furthermore, the museum is also expected to have an opinion on current problematic issues.
 How can museums navigate in this and why are they relevant?

 The session looked at different ways of being a museum in local society, exploring notions of place, rootedness, community and belonging.
-Sadly no coverage, but one paper asked whether the role of the local museum as an ‘identity marker’ for a community, rooting it in local history, is actually anachronistic in a globalised world, concluding though that focusing on what makes a community different can actually allow global perspectives to be expressed and explored in a local context, joining the debate and inviting dialogue on old and new stereotypes (see The Russian Current at the Perspektivet Museum in Tromsø, and also the Museum of Copenhagen’s At blive københavner/Becoming a Copenhagener).
+Sadly no coverage, but one paper asked whether the role of the local museum as an ‘identity marker’ for a community, rooting it in local history, is actually anachronistic in a globalised world, concluding though that focusing on what makes a community different can actually allow global perspectives to be expressed and explored in a local context, joining the debate and inviting dialogue on old and new stereotypes (citing The Russian Current at the Perspektivet Museum in Tromsø, and the Museum of Copenhagen’s Being a Copenhagener; RIP?).

 From the intro to the Journal of Museum Education 38(1) March 2013) on city museums and urban learning, with city museums defined as institutions that collect and interpret the history of their city and activities including:

 - collecting objects and archival records documenting historical events, the city fathers, local industry, and major landmarks

 - providing lectures, walking tours, and school field trips